average-kirigiri-enjoyer/challenge-5-hourly-work-scheduler/README.md

 ## Description

 Web development has regularly proven itself to be a complex and hectic field to work in, and as such, it is important to keep track of what exactly needs to be done and when.
-Thus, this web application allows for scheduling "events", whether they be deadlines to complete tasks, notes, or actual events, such as meetings, in an hour-by-hour format for a standard work day.
+Thus, this web application allows for scheduling "events", whether they be deadlines to complete tasks, notes, or actual events, such as meetings, in an hour-by-hour format for a standard workday.

 ## Usage